 All it takes is a few simple ingredients to make these banana muffins with almond flour!

-- Bananas: Overripe bananas are essential for this recipe because they help sweeten the muffins and reduce the amount of sugar.
-Just make sure your bananas are brown and speckled all over for the best flavor.
+- Bananas: Overripe bananas are essential for this recipe because they help sweeten the muffins and reduce the amount of added sugar.

 - Chocolate Chips: Semi-sweet or bittersweet morsels will do.
-Search for a dairy-free variety to keep this recipe completely free of dairy.
-To lower the carbs further, use sugar-free chocolate chips that are made with sugar alcohol.
+Search for a dairy-free variety to keep this recipe completely dairy-free.
+To lower the carbs, use sugar-free chocolate chips made with sugar alcohol.

 - Chopped Walnuts: Optional, but highly recommended!
-They add that extra special buttery crunch factor.
+They add that extra unique buttery crunch factor.

-No oil required: There is so much fat already present in almond flour (it is ground nuts, after all!), this muffin recipe does not require oil.
+No oil required: Because almond flour already contains so much fat (it is ground nuts, after all!), this muffin recipe does not require oil.

 Egg Substitute: To replace 1 large egg, mix 1 tablespoon of flaxmeal with 3 tablespoons of water.
 Let the mixture sit till it thickens and becomes gelatinous.
 Alternatively, use ¼ cup of unsweetened applesauce.